RAKWireless/Awesome-WisBlock/Enclosures/Indoor-Environment/README.md

 ## Design details
 The enclosure is assembled with screws.
 The body part has mounting points for the WisBlock Base module and the larger WisBlock IO modules.
-There is as well an option to hold a 18650 battery.
+There is also an option to hold a 18650 battery.

 ----